danielfleischer/imdb-explorer/README.md

 # CLI IMDB Search

-A simple CLI application to search movies using the OMDB API.
+A simple CLI application to search movies and shows using the OMDB API.

 ## Prerequisites

-- Go installed (tested with go 1.24.1)
+- Go installed (tested with go 1.24.1).
-- Environment variable `OMDB_API_KEY` set with your OMDB API key
+- Environment variable `OMDB_API_KEY` set with your [OMDB API](https://www.omdbapi.com/) (free) key.

 ## Project Structure